-Sake is a fermented alcoholic beverage like beer and wine with an average alcohol content of 15% to 17%.
-Not to be confused with the other Japanese alcoholic beverage, Shochu, which is a distilled beverage like whiskey, gin or vodka.
+Not to be confused with Shochu, the Japanese distilled beverage akin to vodka, Sake is a fermented alcoholic beverage like beer and wine.
+It averages around 15% to 17% ABV but can go up to 21%.
 Steeped in history with its roots in Shintoism, the brewing process of sake has remained largely unchanged for centuries and you’ll also see it being served at weddings and other ceremonies in Japan.

 But how do you navigate that menu with all the terminology?

 Firstly, sake can be categorised into table sake, futsu-shu or premium sake.
 Of the premium sake there are 8 grades known in Japanese as tokutei-meisho-shu.
 Sake’s main ingredients are rice and water and before the rice is added to the tank to be fermented, it is milled removing the outer portions.
 The percentage you find on a bottle is the rice polishing ratio and it will fall into one of these 8 grades.